-Sheila Glazov is an Yellow Brain internationally known and award-winning professional speaker, Green Brain best-selling author, Orange Brain engaging personality expert, and Blue Brain passionate educator.
+Sheila Glazov is a Green Brain best-selling author, Yellow Brain internationally known professional speaker, Orange Brain and award-winning personality expert, and Blue Brain passionate educator.

 Sheila has appeared on CNN, NBC, ABC, FOX, LIFETIME and WGN-TV.
 She has been interviewed on internet programs and radio stations throughout the United States and in Brazil, and featured in the Wall Street Journal, Chicago Tribune, Chicago Sun-Times, Daily Herald, and PRAVDA newspapers, iG (largest Brazilian internet portal), Happy Women (Portuguese magazine), Selling Power, HR, Women’s World, Chicago Parent, Seventeen, and Enterprising Women magazines, and the Discover Card and Quill Corporation national customer newsletters.
 Today’s Chicago Woman newspaper selected Sheila as one of “100 Women Making A Difference.”